notgne2/arc-rpc/README.md

 	// Call remote as if it was a local class instance await clientRpc.class.clientTest()

 	// This is garuanteed to be afterwards, as ES7 awaits are used console.log("Remotely called client test!")
 })
 ```

+## Why are you encrypting IPC streams??

+This is made for a specific project, soon the node-ipc connections will be replaced with net sockets, or be replaced with a net library.
+I know, it's silly this way.

 ## Basic documentation